 - Population growth: As the population of a country grows, so will its public expenditure continue to increase.

-Financing of democratic institutions: The financing of democratic institutions like political parties, electoral bodies and electioneering campaigns has led to increase in government expenditure.
+Financing of democratic institutions: The financing of democratic institutions like political parties, electoral bodies and electioneering campaigns has led to an increase in government expenditure.
 Social security payment: Rising social security payment has led to an increase in government expenditures

 Rise in national debt: Repayment or servicing of huge accumulated debts has increased government expenditure.